UDST/orca/docs/core.rst

         df = my_table.to_frame(columns=['a'])
         return df * zsquared

-Be default injectable functions are evaluated before injection and the return value is passed into other functions.
+By default injectable functions are evaluated before injection and the return value is passed into other functions.
 Use ``autocall=False`` to disable this behavior and instead inject the function itself.
 Like tables and columns, injectable functions that are automatically evaluated